Table of Contents

 Besides De Wallen, there are two other Red Light District areas with window prostitution.

-This Red Light District area is situated in the south of Amsterdam, near De Pijp neighbourhood and has approximately 40 window brothels.
+This Red Light District area is situated in the south of Amsterdam, near De Pijp neighbourhood, the Rijksmuseum and Van Gogh Museum.
+It has approximately 40 window brothels.

 De Wallen is considered to be the best Red Light District in Amsterdam.
-This neighbourhood in the capital has the most to offer.
-Entertainment, (historical) highlights, Chinatown, shopping, canals, coffeeshops, museums, you name it.
+This neighbourhood in the capital has most to offer.
+Entertainment, (historical) highlights, Chinatown, shopping, canals, coffeeshops, museums, you name it!

 In general, the Singel area and the Ruysdaelkade are less visited, which some experience as pleasant (when visiting a prostitute).
 In contrast to the Singel area and De Wallen, the Ruysdaelkade is very easy to reach by car.
 You can park your car in front of the window brothels.